Policy to Guide External Investigator Access to Clinical Trial Data

 • The YODA Project’s review of the literature and policies from other bodies engaged in clinical trial data sharing.

-The YODA Project is committed to facilitating external access to clinical trial data being made available by third party Data Holders to promote research that informs science and public health.
+The YODA Project is committed to facilitating external access to clinical trial data being made available by third party Data Partners to promote research that informs science and public health.
 The project does not support requests to use data for non-scientific purposes, such as in pursuit of litigation or for commercial interests.

 The YODA Project will require that requestors provide basic information about the Principal Investigator, Key Personnel, and the project Research Proposal, including a scientific abstract and research methods.
 Registration information will be used by the YODA Project to track use of the data, promote the responsible conduct of research, and to publicly post information about who has obtained access to the data and for what scientific purpose.